GioF71/tidal-connect/README.md

 Please see the [Goal](https://ko-fi.com/giof71/goal?g=0)
 Please note that support goal is limited to cover running costs for subscriptions to music services.

+## Avahi and friendly names

+Some users experienced issues using a friendly name which is composed of multiple words.
+See [this post](https://github.com/GioF71/tidal-connect/issues/216#issuecomment-2684176691).
+I have changed the default for `FRIENDLY_NAME` accordingly.
+You might want to avoid using friendly names with multiple words if you experience similar issues.

 ## Issue on the Raspberry Pi 5

 If you use a Raspberry Pi 5, you might encounter an issue that shows with the following content in the container logs: